azconf-dev/home/sponsors/booth-details.md

 - 1 banquet table
 - 2 banquet chairs

-While these materials are provided the size of the booth, table, chairs and TV's depends heavily on the venue and is therefore subject to change.
-We make all efforts to ensure that the tables are at least 6' and backdrop is 8' x 10' (height x weight).
+The size of the booth, table, chairs and TV's depends on the venue.
+We make all efforts to ensure that the

+- Tables are at least 6'
+- Backdrop is 8' x 10' (height x weight).
+- Screen Size of the TV is at least 32 inch.

-In case you need any thing else that is not listed here, please feel free to contact us at **sponsorship@azconf.dev**
+In case you have questions regarding booth size, please feel free to contact us at [sponsorship@azconf.dev](mailto:sponsorship@azconf.dev)